MAhmOud-iBRahiim/London_Bike_Sharing/README.md

 ## Situation
 As you know, there's been a recent push to provide free or affordable access to bicycles for short-distance trips in urban areas.
 This initiative offers a sustainable alternative to motorized public transport or private vehicles, aiming to cut down on traffic congestion, noise, and air pollution.

-The [dataset](https://www.kaggle.com/datasets/hmavrodiev/london-bike-sharing-dataset/data) we are using for this analysis is sourced from Kaggle and contains detailed information on bike-sharing activities in London.
+The [dataset](https://www.kaggle.com/datasets/hmavrodiev/london-bike-sharing-dataset/data) I am using for this analysis is sourced from Kaggle and contains detailed information on bike-sharing activities in London.
 It includes variables such as the count of new bike shares, real temperature, perceived temperature, humidity, wind speed, weather conditions, and indicators for holidays, weekends, and seasons.

 ## Task
 The primary objective of this project is to perform an exploratory data analysis (EDA) on the London bike-sharing dataset to uncover key trends and patterns.
 Specifically, we aim to address the following questions: